Range In Math — Definition, How To Find & Examples

 Subtract the smallest value from the greatest value:

-The range of this data set is .
+The range of this data set is 9 pages.

-Let's figure the range of the following set of real numbers.
+Let's look at some example problems and figure the range.
 Below are five of the lowest-scoring games in NBA history, listed with teams and total game points:

 Go through the three steps to find the range of these five games:

-The range of the five lowest-scoring games in NBA history is .
+The range of the five lowest-scoring games in NBA history is 53 points!

 Let's try this with some more challenging numbers, like country populations.

-2) Arrange the data set in order from least to greatest:
+To get our answer we gather the data and arrange the data in order from least to greatest:

-3) Subtract the smallest value from the greatest (largest) value:
+Then, subtract the smallest value from the greatest value:

 Range is used in real life to make mathematical calculations.
 Range can be used to calculate the amount of time that has passed, like when calculating your age.